-- Configure normally the ethernet channel, e.g. in mode NORMAL - Check up, if all needed items in ARP table are created.
-Use command (p)rint ARP table. - Save the table in NVHeap memory using command EPe OPs.
-The state of ARP table at the saving moment is crucial for next traffic in the state LOCK. - Backup the NVHeap entry into Flash memory using command cb i.e. (c) onfigure (b) ackup. - Lock the ARP table by command e.g. NORMAL LOCK EPe OPmN, (q)uit, (I)nit, (W)rite.
-Thereby the entry from NVHeap memory is copied into ARP table. - Check the content of the locked table ARP by command EPe 0Pp, the table have to contain the records for all participiants of the expected communication.
-The zero is on the place of the record living time. - This procedure accomplish as necessary on others CUs on the MORSE-IP interface.
+- Undertake standard configuration over the Eth channel, e.g. in NORMAL mode. - By using (p) rint ARP table check that all necessary records in the table have been created. - Save the table to NVHeap memory using command EPe 0Ps.
+The status of table ARP at the point of saving is decisive for operation in LOCK mode. - Backup the record in NVHeap memory to Flash memory using command cb, which means (c) onfigure (b) ackup - Lock table ARP for example using command NORMAL LOCK: EPe 0PmN, (q) uit, (I) nit, (W) rite.
+In this way the status from NVHeap memory is transferred into the table. - Check the content of the locked table ARP using command EPe 0Pp.
+The table must contain records for all those participating in future communications.
+The validity period of the record equals zero. - This procedure can also be carried out when needed in other CUs at the MORSE IP interface.

-Others operations with the table:
+Additional manipulation with the table:

-- The table must not be locked earlier then it is saved by command (s) ave ARP table.
-Or else the ethernet communication is blocked immediately or after CU restart. - The reading of saved table occurs at the initialization of proxy arp (m) ode:LOCK. - If the CU starts with exhausted back-up battery, then the configuration (include ARP table) is restored from the flash memory.
-That's why the backup cb should be done. - The state of saved table in NVHeap can be checked in the menu EPe OP using commands (r)estore ART table and (p)rint ART table.
+- The table cannot be locked sooner than it is saved using command (s) ave ARP table.
+Otherwise communication over Ethernet will be blocked either immediately or after restarting the CU. - Reading of the saved table is done during initialisation of the mode proxy arp (m) ode: LOCK, i.e. during start up in LOCK mode. - During start up with a discharged backup battery the configuration (including that of the ARP table) is restored from flash memory, and for that reason back up needs to be carried out using command cb. - The status of the table stored in NVHeap can be ascertained from menu EPe 0P using commands (r) estore ART table and (p) rint ART table.